RociFi/lending-datasets/README.md

-# RociFi Capital-Efficient Lending Protocol Example Datasets
+# RociFi: Under-Collateralized and Capital-Efficient Lending Protocol Example Datasets

 This document provides specifications for the historical data events in the Roci.Fi protocol, focusing on two primary datasets: